shira-chesler/OS-assignment-2/README.md

   `./client POST https://example.com/path/relative/to/server /full/path/to/local/file`

   If a file with the same name already exists on the server, the request will result in a 500 Internal Server Error.
+The client should receive a response from the server (`200 OK`, `404 FILE NOT FOUND`, or `500 INTERNAL ERROR`).

 ### Additional Notes